steven-varga/h5cpp-doc/docs/architecture.md

 ### Compound Datatypes
 #### POD Struct/Records
-Arbitrary deep and complex Plain Old Structured (POD) are supported either by [h5cpp compiler][compiler] or manually writing the necessary shim code.
-The following example is generated with `h5cpp` compiler, note that in the first step you have to specialize `template<class Type> hid_t inline register_struct<Type>();` to the type you are to use it with and return an HDF5 CAPI `hid_t` type identifier.
+Arbitrarily deep and complex Plain Old Structured (POD) are supported either by the [h5cpp compiler][compiler] or by manually writing the necessary shim code.
+The following example was generated with the `h5cpp` compiler.
+Note that in the first step you have to specialize `template<class Type> hid_t inline register_struct<Type>();` to the type you want to use it with and return an HDF5 CAPI `hid_t` type identifier.
 This `hid_t` object references a memory location inside the HDF5 system, and will be automatically released with `H5Tclose` when used with H5CPP templates.
 The final step is to register this new type with H5CPP type system : `H5CPP_REGISTER_STRUCT(Type);`.

 ```cpp
 namespace sn {